-Many ovens, toaster ovens, and microwaves have a convection setting, but sadly, many go unused.
-We either forget to use the setting or never knew what it was for in the first place.
-Convection ovens offer faster, more even cooking by using a fan and exhaust system to circulate heat through the oven.
-That warm, moving air keeps the temperature around the food constant, reduces cooking times, and crisps food in ways a conventional oven can’t.
-And because cooking times are reduced, convection ovens also save energy and money.
+Many traditional ovens, toaster ovens, and microwaves have a convection setting, but sadly, many go unused.
+Convection ovens offer faster, more even cooking by using a fan and exhaust system to keep the temperature around the food constant, reduce cooking times, and crisps food in ways a conventional oven can’t.

 Convection settings can be found on full-size ovens, as well as wall-mounted and microwave ovens.
-Convection lets you make pizza, rotisserie chicken, casseroles, and desserts in less time, but what makes a good convection oven?
-The following list includes a selection of the best convection ovens, each with features and functions to diversity your cooking options.
+Convection lets you cool in less time, but what makes a good convection oven?
+The following list includes a selection of the best convection ovens, each with features and functions to diversify your cooking options.

-- BEST BUDGET: Oster Extra Large Digital Countertop Convection Oven
+- BEST TOASTER OVEN: Oster Extra Large Digital Countertop Convection Oven

 - BEST MICROWAVE OVEN: Toshiba Countertop Microwave Oven with Convection